Metal Wolf Chaos: Gameplay

 The player fires at an enemy.

 Metal Wolf Chaos is a third-person shooter.
 The player takes on the role of Michael Wilson, the President of the United States, piloting an armored mech with a large arsenal of weapons, and must fight their way through destructible environments full of enemy infantry, tanks, and helicopters.
 The goal of each mission is to destroy all enemies, sometimes within a time limit.
 Each stage also has optional goals of rescuing a set of hostages and collecting energy pods.
 Saving hostages unlocks musical tracks for the game and special weapons, while the energy pods give the player additional shields for protection from enemy attack.
-The player can dash for quicker mobility, but excessive dashing will drain shield power.
+The player can dash for quicker mobility, but excessive dashing drains shield power.

 There are over a hundred unique weapons in the game, ranging from handguns to surface-to-air missiles, but only eight can be equipped at a time.
 Weapons are unlocked with money collected in each stage.
-Destroying enemies in quick succession will generate a chain bonus, giving the player a higher score.
+Destroying enemies in quick succession generates a chain bonus, giving the player a higher score.